papivot/tkg-helper-scripts/README.md

 WARNING - THIS IS USED FOR ADVANCED TROUBLESHOOTING AND SHOULD NOT BE USED FOR NORMAL OPERATIONS.

 ---
-4. `tkgs-cluster.yaml` and `tkgs-config.yaml` - These are two config files that can be used to deploy TKG workload clusters on vSphere with Tanzu.
+4. `tkgs-cluster.yaml` and `tkgs-config.yaml` - These are two config files that can be used to deploy TKG workload clusters on vSphere with Tanzu. `tkgs-config.yaml` is used to modify the global default configurations and hence should be executed as soon as the Supervisor Cluster has been deployed. `tkgs-cluster.yaml` can be modified and used to deploy Tanzu Kubernetes Cluster.

 ---
-1. `create-wcp-privuser.sh` - GOVC script to create a user with permissions to modify objects in the VCenter for WCP protected objects.
+5. `create-wcp-privuser.sh` - GOVC script to create a user with permissions to modify objects in the VCenter for WCP protected objects.